-5.4 Traffic restrictions
+4.5.4 Traffic restrictions

-Information about planned restrictions can be found in Chapter 4, Coordination and Publication of Planned Temporary Capacity Restrictions (TCRs).
+Information about planned restrictions can be found in 4.4, Coordination and Publication of Planned Temporary Capacity Restrictions (TCRs).

-The information about restrictions that are not planned within TCRs the IMs publish following their internal procedures, described in their network statements.
+The information about restrictions that are not planned within TCRs, the IMs publish following their internal procedures, described in their Network Statements.

-5.5 Dangerous goods
+4.5.5 Dangerous goods

-Detailed information about conditions for the transport of dangerous goods can be found in the Network Statements of IMs involved in Alpine-Western Balkan Corridor.
-Links to the network statements can be found in Book 2 of this CID.
+Detailed information about conditions for the transport of dangerous goods can be found in the Network Statements of the IMs involved in the Corridor or in the NCI portal (see Section 2).

-5.6 Exceptional transport
+4.5.6 Exceptional transport

-Detailed information about conditions for the carriage of exceptional consignments can be found in the Network Statements of IMs involved in Alpine-Western Balkan Corridor.
-Links to the Network Statements can be found in Book 2 of this CID.
+Detailed information about conditions for the carriage of exceptional consignments can be found in the Network Statements of the IMs involved in the Corridor in the NCI portal (Section 2).